4.6.9 Using a Formula to Set Cell Values

 Referring to Worksheet Columns using "This"

-If you want to add a column formula for the entire row, define a Formula using the dialog box above.
-Alternately -- certainly in cases where you want to add a formula only to some user parameter cells -- you can do the following:
+If you want to define a user parameter row formula and extend it across the entire row, define a Formula using the procedure outlined above.
+If you want to add a formula only to some user parameter cells -- you can do the following:

 - Create a User-defined Parameter row.